brandon-reed1/mythical-wars-api/README.md

 5. Open `http://localhost:6000/` in your preferred browser

 ## Contributors
-This application was built by [Alex Kio](https://github.com/alexmkio/); a Front End Engineering, Mod 3 student at the [Turing School of Software and Design](https://turing.io/).
+This application was built by [Alex Kio](https://github.com/alexmkio/); a Front End Engineering alum from the [Turing School of Software and Design](https://turing.io/).